Why The Lake Is So Crystal Clear & Blue

 Visiting the crystal blue waters of Lake Crescent is worth a spot on everyone’s Olympic National Park’s to-do list.
-It’s a beautiful, 624 foot, glacially formed lake known for its crystal clear water and intense blue color.
+It’s a beautiful, 624 foot, a glacially formed lake known for its crystal clear water and intense blue color.
 The lake owes its crystal-clear depths to its lack of phytoplankton, an algae-like plant that floats in lakes, due to low levels of nitrogen in the water.

-Indian Legend on Lake Crescents creation
+Indian Legend On Lake Crescent’s Creation

-There’s a fascinating Indian legend on the creation of Lake Crescent that’s supported by geological records.
+There’s a fascinating Indian legend about the creation of Lake Crescent that’s supported by geological records.
 The tale tells us of a major fight between the Klallam and Quileute tribes.
 A nearby mountain spirit, angered by the senseless fighting, hurled a giant boulder down killing the warriors.
 This action caused a damming effect which in form created Lake Crescent.
 For many years tribal members did not visit the lake where their relatives were killed.

 Geological records support this legend with evidence of a landslide from surrounding mountains that divided a once larger lake into two separate lakes.
 This isolation also created a genetically unique form of trout found nowhere else on earth.

 At roughly 18 miles west of Port Angeles, the drive to Lake Crescent is a breezy one.
 The roads are windy through beautiful forest and you’ll catch glimpses of nearby mountains in the distance.
-There are several turnoff points where you can pull over, stretch your legs and enjoy the views of the lake.
+There are several turnoff points where you can pull over, stretch your legs, and enjoy the views of the lake.
 The lake is nearby several other Olympic National Park attractions such as the hike to Marymere Falls and Mount Storm King and Devils Punchbowl.
-Not far away is the Elwah River, Sol Duc Falls, and the Hoh Rainforest and coast are roughly 30 minutes to an hour’s drive away.
+Not far away is the Elwah River, Sol Duc Falls, and the Hoh Rainforest, and the coast are roughly 30 minutes to an hour’s drive away.

 Things To Know Before You Go